Passport: Antecedents

 In the 12th century, the Republic of Genoa issued a document called Bulletta, which was issued to the nationals of the Republic who were traveling to the ports of the emporiums and the ports of the Genoese colonies overseas, as well as to foreigners who entered them.

 King Henry V of England is credited with having invented what some consider the first British passport in the modern sense, as a means of helping his subjects prove who they were in foreign lands.
 The earliest reference to these documents is found in a 1414 Act of Parliament.
 In 1540, granting travel documents in England became a role of the Privy Council of England, and it was around this time that the term "passport" was used.
 In 1794, issuing British passports became the job of the Office of the Secretary of State.
-The 1548 Imperial Diet of Augsburg required the public to hold imperial documents for travel, at the risk of permanent exile.
+In the Holy Roman Empire, the 1548 Imperial Diet of Augsburg required the public to hold imperial documents for travel, at the risk of permanent exile.